Chellie Pingree: Early life, education, and early career

 Pingree was born Rochelle Marie Johnson, in Minneapolis, Minnesota, the daughter of Harry and Dorothy Johnson.
 She moved to Maine as a teenager and had her first name legally changed to Chellie.
 She attended the University of Southern Maine and graduated from College of the Atlantic with a degree in human ecology.
 Since graduating from College of the Atlantic, she has resided on North Haven, a small island community off the coast of Rockland.

 Pingree held various farming and care-taking jobs until 1981, when she started North Island Yarn, a cottage industry of hand knitters with a retail store on North Haven.
 Her business expanded and became North Island Designs, employing as many as ten workers.
 They began marketing knitting kits and pattern books nationwide through 1,200 retail stores and 100,000 mail-order catalogues.
 Through North Island Designs, Pingree authored and produced five knitting books between 1986 and 1992.
 Eisenhower Fellowships selected her as a USA Eisenhower Fellow in 1997.

 Common Cause

 As the leader of Common Cause, Pingree was active in the organization's programs in media reform, elections, ethics, and money in politics.
 She supported net neutrality, mandatory voter-verified paper ballots, public financing of congressional elections, national popular vote (a workaround for the Electoral College), and an independent ethics commission for Congress.
 She stepped down from Common Cause in February 2007 to return to her home state and run for Congress in 2008.

 Maine Senate

 Elections

-Pingree was first elected in 1992.
+Pingree was first elected to the Maine Senate in 1992, winning election in the 21st district, carrying every town in the district apart from Belmont.
 She was outspoken against going to war against Iraq, although counseled by party insiders to avoid that subject.
-She was reelected in 1994 and 1996.
+She was redistrict to the 12th district, and reelected in 1994, 1996, and 1998.
 In 2000, she was unable to seek reelection due to term limits.